shashankfml/Depth_Estimation/README.md

 3. **Domain Adaptation**: Transfer learning from conventional to SPAD images
 4. **Real-Time Processing**: Optimize for deployment on edge devices

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit changes (`git commit -am 'Add new feature'`)
-4. Push to branch (`git push origin feature/new-feature`)
-5. Create Pull Request

 ## License

-This project is developed for educational purposes as part of the EE5178 Modern Computer Vision course competition.
+This project is done for educational purposes as part of the EE5178 Modern Computer Vision course competition.

 ## Acknowledgments